Back to cruise search

 Day 11

-Surrounded by fjords in the Westfjords region, Ísafjörður is a bustling fishing town in northwest Iceland.
-The charming old town of Neskaupstadur features colorful 18th and 19th-century wooden houses.
+Surrounded by fjords in the Westfjords region, Ísafjörður is a bustling fishing town and cultural center in northwest Iceland with cafés, restaurants and museums.
 The Heritage Museum, also known as the Maritime Museum, houses some of the country's oldest buildings and explores the region's fishing heritage through compelling exhibits.
 Nearby, Osvor is a replica of a 19th-century Icelandic fishing station.

 Dynjandi Waterfall